C3 AI Documentation Home

 • Develop applications with data lake setup: Ensure that applications are developed with a data lake configuration to support efficient data sharing.

-• Enable data sharing in production environments: In production environments, data sharing must be enabled to allow applications with a common data model to load data once, optimizing data usage and efficiency.
-This is true for multiple and different applications.
+• Enable data sharing in production environments: Configure data sharing in production environments so that applications with a common data model load data once, avoiding redundant storage and ingestion across multiple applications.

 Limitations and considerations